 Narrative: Heart disease remains a major cause of death in western industrialized nations and around the world.
 Health care providers have traditionally found it difficult to reliably forecast which patients with vague or 'soft' symptoms of possible heart disease will actually have a heart problem.
 Chest pain that is not reproducible with exertion, and that is not occurring in the setting of electrocardiogram changes that are typical of active heart disease, is one such 'soft' symptom.

-Author: David Newman, MD
+Author: Pendell Meyers and David Newman, MD

 Published/Updated: September 21, 2010